VirtualBrainLab/vbl-docs/source/pinpoint/installation_and_use.md

 ### Standalone builds

 Our recommended source for the latest Windows and Linux Desktop builds is through [Pinpoint on Steam](https://store.steampowered.com/app/2434260/Pinpoint/), downloading via Steam ensures your client will always stay up to date.
+Please note that the standalone Pinpoint builds require an internet connection at startup to download and cache the reference atlas data.
+Once cached, you can relaunch Pinpoint with no connection to the internet.

-You can also find minor releases on the [releases page](https://github.com/VirtualBrainLab/Pinpoint/releases)
+You can also find minor releases and release notes on the [releases page](https://github.com/VirtualBrainLab/Pinpoint/releases).

-Please note that the standalone Pinpoint builds require an internet connection to download and cache the reference atlas data.
+If you need to use an older release of Pinpoint, you can find them by navigating to our [data website](https://data.virtualbrainlab.org/), by using the version tagged Beta branches on Steam, or by downloading older releases from the Github pages.

 <!-- ### Additional linux instructions